-Claire Marblestone is senior counsel and a health care lawyer with Foley & Lardner LLP.
+Claire Marblestone is a partner and health care lawyer with Foley & Lardner LLP.
 Her practice focuses on transactional and health care regulatory matters, with an emphasis on HIPAA compliance, corporate practice of medicine, provider enrollment and licensure and certification.
 She advises hospitals, health systems, physician groups, digital health providers and health care businesses on regulatory and compliance issues presented by telemedicine and telehealth.

 Claire provides regulatory and transactional counsel to companies specializing in women’s healthcare.

 Claire provides transactional counsel to health care organizations, hospitals, physician groups and other health care companies.
 She has drafted and negotiated documents relating to hospital acquisitions, health plan acquisitions, health care provider mergers, professional services arrangements and management agreements.
 She conducts health regulatory due diligence and advises on health care company acquisitions.

 Claire works with clients on state licensure and change of ownership issues, as well as compliance with Medicare and Medicaid enrollment rules and regulations.
 She has extensive experience developing and implementing compliance programs for long-term care providers and assisting digital health clients with complex health care privacy compliance issues.
 Claire also provides regulatory advice to health plans and risk bearing organizations on compliance with various state and federal health insurance laws and regulations, including the Knox-Keene Act.

 - Advised a California hospital on a series of service agreements with orthopedic hospital, and worked with third party valuation firm to opine on fair market value

 - Represented the selling shareholders of a Medi-Cal managed care plan in the sale of the plan